AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 behaviors of early bound functions:

 - The :attr:`this` object only exposes package attributes and nothing else when used inside an early bound function.
-- No Rez-set :ref:`environment variables <environment-variables>` can be accessed inside an early bound function.
+- No Rez-set :doc:`environment variables <environment>` can be accessed inside an early bound function.

 Any package attribute can be implemented as an early binding function.
 Here is an example of an :attr:`authors` attribute that is automatically set to the contributors of the package's git project: